Centered on Community

 President Ditzler talks about the initiative on WBCK-FM

 Reopening the Bohm: Read about a landmark internship for Andrea Walles, '15

 Albion College's Sister City efforts earn a national award

 Listen to the Town & Gown podcast series

 Poland Trip Description

-Albion College's Holocaust Studies Program Service-Learning Project in Poland will take place from May 9 to May 18, 2015.
-The students, faculty, and staff members will spend nine days in Poland working, learning, and visiting sites related to the Holocaust and Polish Jewry.
+Albion College's Holocaust Studies Program Service-Learning Project in Poland takes place every other year in May.
+Our next trip will be May 2017.
+Students, faculty, and staff members spend time in Poland working, learning, and visiting sites related to the Holocaust and Polish Jewry.

 The group first goes to Wrocław, mostly doing hard physical work restoring a Jewish cemetery.
 In the evening, the group meets to discuss readings and their experiences.

 They then travel to Kraków, where they explore Kazimierz, the city's historic Jewish quarter.
 The group visits Oskar Schindler's former factory at 4 Lipowa Street, where in 2001 Albion College students dedicated a large historical plaque which adorns the building.
 They visit other historically and culturally important Jewish sites in Kraków, as well.

 Finally, the group makes an excursion to nearby Auschwitz-Birkenau.